Anitha-Juliette/Anitha-Juliette/README.md

 * Circuit and Layout design is done using Magic and Guna taking PDKs, DRC and LVS rules, SPICE models, library & user-defined specs as inputs
 * Outputs are CDL (Circuit Description Language), GDSII, LEF(Library Exchange Format), Spice extracted netlist, timing, noise, power libs.

- ### DAY 3 - STANDARD CLL INVERTER CHARACTERIZATION
+ ### DAY 3 - STANDARD CELL INVERTER CHARACTERIZATION
 * In this workshop, a Standard cell inverter layout from Github is imported into Openlane environment to characterize the cell(Timing, Power and Noise analysis
 * Clone the standard cell inverter layout from github into openlane environment:
    <pre><code>